greenwashing

 First Amendment

 The First Amendment is likely to provide some, but not much, of a free speech limit to greenwashing cases.
-Under commercial speech doctrines, businesses do have broad rights of free speech.
+Under commercial speech doctrines, businesses do have broad rights to free speech.
 However, customers are unable to research these claims themselves and rely on the business being truthful.
 Agencies and courts are likely to encourage regulation for truthful speech in greenwashing cases.

 Greenwashing is telling lies about the environmental benefits of a product or service.
 In this case, the court found no greenwashing.
-H&M made true claims about the environmental values of its sweater.
+H&M made true claims about the environmental values of its sweaters.
 Perhaps this was because its actual claims were very narrow.
 Perhaps this was because what the business said and the consumer heard were two different things.
 Here, the plaintiff/consumer did not state a claim, and the court dismissed the case.

 In the future, we will likely see more greenwashing claims, especially under the FTC’s Green Guides and consumer protection.
 There will be some First Amendment free speech limitations, perhaps limited to truthful speech.